CitrineInformatics/dft-input-gen/README.md

 ## Documentation

-Further documentation for this project, including a guide for developers, is available in `docs/src`.
+Further documentation for this package, including a guide for developers, is available in `docs/src`.